eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 Notice how the keys used in the `OrderedDict` are _binary_ strings.
 Bencoding is a binary protocol, and using UTF-8 strings as keys _will not work_!

-A wrapper class `pieces.torrent.Torrent` exposing these properties is implemented abstracting the binary strings, single vs. multiple file away from the rest of the client.
+A wrapper class `pieces.torrent.Torrent` exposing these properties is implemented abstracting the binary strings, and other details away from the rest of the client.
 This class only implements the attributes used in pieces client.

 I will not go through which attributes that is available, instead the rest of this article will refer back to attributes found in the `.torrent` / _meta-info_ where used.

 ### Connecting to the tracker

-Now that we can decode a `.torrent` file and we have a Python representation of data within we need to get a list of peers to connect with.
+Now that we can decode a `.torrent` file and we have a Python representation of the data, we need to get a list of peers to connect with.
 This is where the tracker comes in.
 The tracker is a central server keeping track on available peers for a given torrent.
 The tracker does **NOT** contain any of the torrent data, only which peers that can be connected to and their statistics.

 #### Building the request